-We are lesbian, gay, bisexual, trans, and allies.
+We are lesbian, gay, bisexual, trans, queer and allies.
 Those of us who are able, are out and proud.
 We advocate equal employment opportunity, professional networking, role modeling, science education, and scientific freedom/responsibility.
 We practice science, technology, engineering, and mathematics with PRIDE.

 NOGLSTP Mission Statement:

 We empower lesbian, gay, bisexual, transgender, and queer individuals in science, technology, engineering, and mathematics by providing education, advocacy, professional development, networking, and peer support.

 We educate all communities regarding scientific, technological, and medical concerns of lesbian, gay, bisexual, transgender, and queer people.

 NOGLSTP Core Values: